joaomh/xgboost-catboost-lgbm/README.md

 # Ensemble
 Many machine learning models primarily aim for high prediction accuracy using a single model, where boosting algorithms strive to enhance predictions by sequentially training a series of weak models, with each model compensating for the weaknesses of its predecessors.

-First of all we need to understand Ensemble Learning, it's based on the idea of combining several simpler prediction models (weak learner), training them for the same task, and producing from them a more complex grouped model (strong learner) that is the sum of its parts.
+First of all, we need to understand Ensemble Learning, it's based on the idea of combining several simpler prediction models (weak learner), training them for the same task, and producing from them a more complex grouped model (strong learner) that is the sum of its parts.

 For example, when creating an ensemble model based on several decision trees, which are simple yet high-variance models (often considered 'weak learners'), we need to aggregate them to enhance their resistance to data variations.
 Therefore, it makes sense to train the trees separately, allowing each one to adapt to different parts of the dataset.
 This way, each tree gains knowledge about various data variations, collectively improving the ensemble's predictive performance.

-There are various ensemble learning methods, but in this text, we will primarily focus on Boosting, which is used in GBMs, but we can mention three algorithms that aims at combining weak learners:
+There are various ensemble learning methods, but in this text, we will primarily focus on Boosting, which is used in GBMs, but we can mention three algorithms that aim at combining weak learners:

 **Bagging**: It is generally done with homogeneous predictors, each one operating independently in relation to the others, in a parallel manner.
 The final algorithm is then constructed by aggregating the results obtained from the base models in some form of average.
-Random Forest is one of the most famous algorithm.
+Random Forest is one of the most famous algorithms.

 **Boosting**: Generally implemented with homogeneous predictors, applied sequentially where the posterior model depends on the predecessor, and then these models are combined in the final ensemble.
 GBMs work like this

 **Stacking**: It is typically done with heterogeneous predictors, training them in parallel, and then combining their outputs by training a meta-model that generates predictions based on the predictions of the various weak models.
-Here we can for combine RandomForest with DecisionTree for example.
+Here we can combine RandomForest with DecisionTree for example.

 ![png1](https://github.com/joaomh/joaomh.github.io/blob/main/assets/post_img/2023-10-01-catboost-lgbm-xgboost/boosting_bagging.png?raw=true) [Image from Ensemble Learning: Bagging & Boosting](https://towardsdatascience.com/ensemble-learning-bagging-boosting-3098079e5422)